-Here are some of the biggest risks that your employees are facing:
+Some of the biggest risks your employees face

 - Scaffolding – This temporary platform can cause both materials and workers to fall, injuring them and those walking below.
 It is essential that scaffolds be high quality, secured properly and inspected regularly.

 - Hearing Damage – Construction sites are noisy places and many workers face the danger of permanent long term hearing damage.
 It is important to remove employees from noise hazards if possible and to ensure that they are wearing the appropriate personal protective equipment.

 - Roof Work – This type of work can be very dangerous and a fall from roof height will almost certainly cause serious injury or death.
 Proper precautions must be in place at all times and no one without the correct working at height training should carry out work on a roof.

 - Manual Handling – Lifting heavy objects can cause neck, back and spinal damage and can also make it more likely for workers to trip or slip.
 Make sure that workers follow the correct lifting and carrying procedures.

 - Electrocution and Fire – Exposed electrical wires can be a hazards, as they are very high voltage.
 Workers should be trained in how to handle this hazard and work with it safely.

 - Hazardous Substances – Substances such as primers, adhesives, solvents, wood dust, plastic asbestos and other substances can be toxic when they are touched or inhaled.